Advising

 If you are transferring into LaGuardia, they will evaluate the credits you have earned.
 If you are transferring from LaGuardia to a four-year college, they will support you throughout the process to help ensure your success.
 Learn more.

-Transfer Services’ goal is to engage, educate and empower you to make informed decisions about the transfer process.
-Learn More.
+Advisors can provide you with information and resources to make informed decisions about the transfer process.

 At LaGuardia, a minimum 2.00 GPA is required for graduation, as well as passing the required basic skills tests and major requirements.
 Please review the following: